Where to do it: Quebec

 Where to do it: Saint Lucia

 Among the most popular holistic offerings at spas these days is Ayurveda.
 Developed thousands of years ago in India, this ancient practice is based on keeping the three doshas—your natural life energies—in balance to ensure good overall health.

-Where to do it: Boston
+Where to do it: Boston and Belize

 Try it at: Ian Anderson’s Caves Branch adventure company in Belize is located just off the Hummingbird Highway and the team there make it easy to resist the urge to stay connected.
 But you don’t need to go into the wilderness to disconnect—at The Spa at Mandarin Oriental, Boston, the Digital Wellness Escape (an 80-minute treatment) begins with surrendering all of your devices, followed by a foot-cleansing ritual using shungite stones, thought to shield the body from electromagnetic radiation.
 A massage focusing on the shoulders, neck, head and eyes, along with a trigger point massage to the hands and feet to relieve strain caused by phone use, round out the session.

 Where to do it: Vernon, B.C.

 Try it at: Sign up for a session at KurSpa at Sparkling Hill Resort in Vernon, B.C., where you’ll don protective gear and move through three chambers, each one getting gradually colder, until you reach a bone-chilling -110 ˚C. The treatment lasts about three minutes, and a spa professional checks your body vitals along the way.

-Where to do it: Miami
+Where to do it: Miami and Santa Barbara

 Try it at: At âme Spa & Wellness Collective, located inside the Turnberry Isle Miami resort, the salt room is lined with Himalayan salt bricks, and a halogenerator grinds and disperses pure Himalayan salt into the space.
 You simply relax in the chamber, which is said to help ease respiratory ailments and skin conditions such as eczema.
 The Salt Cave Santa Barbara wellness centre features one of North America’s largest underground, man-made salt caves.
 To reap the benefits, guests simply settle into a zero-gravity chair and listen to relaxing music while breathing deeply.

-Where to do it: Mexico
+Where to do it: Merida, Mexico

 Try it at: In the Yucatán region, just a 30-minute drive from Mérida, Chablé Spa at Chablé Resort & Spa offers this traditional purification and healing ceremony guided by a local shaman.
 Sitting inside a steamy, dome-shaped hut for an hour, breathing in the scent of herbs (and perhaps reciting musical chants), you will not only sweat out toxins, but maybe, according to ancestral tradition, even experience a “rebirth.”

-Where to do it: New York
+Where to do it: New York and British Columbia

 “I was literally moved to tears as I looked back on my hike and saw this….such beauty, I couldn’t help but share.” ????❤???? ????: @frabjous_existence . . . #mohonk #mohonkmountainhouse #travel #autumn #mountaincrush #mindfulness #reflections #hiking #sundayfunday #weekendvibes #leafpeeping #anniversary #friendshipgoals #historichotels #historic #familybusiness #newyorkstateofmind #retreat #companyretreat #weekendgetaway #upstateny #hudsonvalley #nature #outdoors #nyc #escapebrooklyn #iloveny

 The term forest bathing, or shinrin-yoku, was coined in Japan in the 1980s and introduced to the country’s public health programs to reap the therapeutic effects of spending time in the forest and observing its sights, smells and sounds.
 The idea is simple: take a mindful walk through wooded areas while focusing on your breathing and surroundings.
-The practice is said to improve your mood.
+The practice is said to increase energy and improve your mood.

 Where to do it: Winnipeg

 Try it at: One of the continent’s most authentic hamams can be found at Winnipeg’s Ten Spa.
 Here, a Hamam Fully Loaded treatment comes complete with all the traditional accoutrements: a gommage (exfoliating) glove, olive oil soap and cool water poured from an authentic tas bowl.
 While you lay on a heated, tiled bed, you’ll be lathered, rinsed, scrubbed, then rinsed, soaped and rinsed again, leaving you feeling squeaky clean and relaxed.

 Read more: A first-timer’s guide to hamam

-Where to do it: Arizona
+Where to do it: Gilbert, Arizona

 Try it at: Arizona Goat Yoga offers these unique classes three to four times a week at The Welcome Home Ranch in Gilbert, Ariz. (about 30 minutes from Phoenix), with goats roaming around freely during the one-hour session.
 Prepare for baby goats nibbling on your toes or even walking on your back mid-pose.
 You’ll reap all the benefits of a typical yoga class with the added bonus of pet therapy—proven to relieve stress and release endorphins.